10 Answers That Will Make Your Startup Plan Worthy of Investment

 3. How big and growing is the total market and your target segment?

 Investors will be looking for a sizing validated by industry analysts large enough for good investment returns.
-They like billion-dollar markets with double-digit growth rates.
+They are like billion-dollar markets with double-digit growth rates.
 They expect to see focus, and evidence that your data is based on market experience and expertise.

 4. How does your business model make money?